 In 2003, President George Bush recognized Fujimura's prominence in the world of art by appointing him to the National Council on the Arts.
 In 2009, he was commissioned to illustrate the King James Bible — the first single artist in more than 400 years to be asked to illumine all four Gospels.

-John Bravman became the 17th president of Bucknell University on July 1, 2010.
+The engineer John Bravman became the 17th president of Bucknell University on July 1, 2010.
 An accomplished academic and administrator, he holds a tenured position in the College of Engineering's Department of Electrical Engineering.

 He has written and taught primarily in the fields of materials structure and analysis, thin-film mechanical phenomena, microelectronic reliability and high-temperature superconductivity.